 Dynamic demand-side response - Our I&C DSR trials have shown that there is good potential for providing capacity to address post-fault peak loading constraints at EHV and HV and there are no major barriers to its use by DNOs in locations where there are sufficient willing and flexible customers located downstream of a network constraint.
 This will not always be the case but, where it is, we recommend that DSR should be the first choice option for addressing constraints.
 The key issues to address to enable DSR to be become more prevalent relate to the task of identifying and signing up these customers, at a price that is efficient relative to the counterfactual reinforcement costs, in a market where there is competition with other users of DSR (i.e. National Grid STOR).
-An arrangement where different parties are able to share DSR resource may create value for all stakeholders and is under development by the ENA DSR sharing group.
+An arrangement where different parties are able to share DSR resource may create value for all stakeholders and is under development by the Electricity Networks Association (ENA) DSR sharing group.

 This report provides the results of our trials and describes a simple pricing methodology for setting a ceiling price based upon the counterfactual reinforcement scheme costs, years of scheme deferment, DSR set up and operating costs and the level of assumed DSR reliability.
-This gives an indicative ceiling price in the region of £17 per kW/yr or £2000 per MWh for a typical use case but the price will vary on a project by project basis.
+This gives an indicative ceiling price in the region of £17 per kW/yr or £2,000 per MWh for a typical use case but the price is sensitive to the cost of the alternative reinforcement proposal and so will vary on a project by project basis.